ichthyosaurus/sailfish-patch/MANPAGE.md

   `sailfish-patch -u` in the published directory.
 This way, you do not have to publish potentially copyrighted material without permission.

 ## OPTIONS

 `-c, --create NAME`
   Create new patch skeleton in NAME

-`-C, --check-config FILE`
-  Validate config file FILE

-`-Cu, --config-update FILE`
-  Same as `-C`, but update sections automatically (e.g. add new releases to the `CompatibleVersions` section)

-`-i, --import CONFIG SOURCE`
-  Setup a new working directory for the given patch `SOURCE` can either be a tarball containing the patch file (`unified_diff.patch`) in its root, or it can be a patch.
-Use `-eC` to create a new config file.

 `-b, --build`
   Build RPM and tarball

-`-u, --update [DIR]`
+`-u, --update [RPMS]`
+  Update the working directory with the latest sources, or import the patch if only a config file and a patch file called `unified_diff.patch` are found.
 Update the working directory with the latest sources.
-This needs a working ssh connection for official source, i.e. packages not from OpenRepos.
-Optional DIR to use already downloaded package files from the given directory.
+This needs a working ssh connection for downloading from official sources, i.e. packages not from OpenRepos.
+Optionally set `RPMS` to use already downloaded package files from the given directory.

-`-f, --force`
-  Skip some safety checks

 `-p, --publish-ssh`
   Publish and install patch on your device via SSH